I'm going to kill you. Joker:

 - Then he had Itachi murder the entire Uchiha clan, who however left his brother, Sasuke alive.
 Guess who had killed Danzo, after the Big Bad revealed this bit of information to him?

 - Apparently Yakushi Kabuto joined Orochimaru because Danzo had set up him and his adoptive mother -both faithful and competent spies working for him- to murder each other, but Kabuto survived.

 - A very interesting variant is presented in Bakuman。.
 It's the unique and slightly dark manga that the main characters wrote that sets the biggest Jerk Ass in the series, Toru Nanamine, on the path to becoming a conniving douche-canoe when he becomes old enough to publish his own manga.
 For instance, the short that they publish, Money and Intelligence, which takes place in a world where people are ranked based on how smart they are and how much money they have, convinces him to borrow lots of money from his father so he can essentially buy his way to popularity at school, and rely on the advice of people from the internet to revise his manga and give him ideas.
 Oh, and that last part has the added bonus of completely screwing over his Nice Guy editor.

-- In Digimon: The Movie (the dub compilation of the first three OVAs) it's suggested that Willis is the one who created Diaboromon (and the virus that infectd him was passed on to Kokomon.)
+- In Digimon The Movie (the dub compilation of the first three OVAs) it's suggested that Willis is the one who created Diaboromon (and the virus that infected him was passed on to Kokomon.)

 - Inverted in Bleach.
 One of Aizen's Hollowfication experiments ultimately led to Ichigo's birth.
 Aizen even went out of his way throughout the series to toughen him up in the hopes of fighting a Worthy Opponent.

-- Calvin creates a villain in Calvin and Hobbes: The Series.
+- Calvin creates a villain in Calvin & Hobbes: The Series.
 His attempt to get more TV channels ends up unleashing Electro upon the world.

 - The Pony POV Series: